humanwhocodes/humanwhocodes.com/src/pages/coaching.md

 ## About me

 Hi, I'm Nicholas Zakas.
 I've been a software engineer for over 16 years, and I've worked at all kinds of companies from a tiny, bootstrapped startup to a multinational corporation.
 I've worked at companies in Massachusetts and California.
 I've worked on small teams and led distributed teams in multiple countries.
 I've worked as a consultant with multiple companies both on-site and remotely.
 I've been at a company that shut down completely and survived multiple rounds of layoffs at two other companies.
 I've been through two IPOs (one in Massachusetts, one in Silicon Valley).
 I've been an architect at two companies in Silicon Valley.
 I've published several well-reviewed programming [books](/books) and [spoken](/speaking) at software conferences around the world.
 I've started an [open source project](https://eslint.org) that has millions of daily downloads.
+I write regularly for online pubications like [LeadDev](https://leaddev.com/community/nicholas-c-zakas).
 I bring this wide range of experience with me into our conversations to not just explain how I approach things but to help find the approach that works best for you.

 > I hired Nicholas to coach two of our most senior engineers.
 His insight, feedback, and guidance helped both of them produce higher-quality work, raise their impact across the org, and attain promotions.
 >